 Title Insurance for Properties with Squatter History

 Your Louisville property needs enhanced title insurance coverage.
-Why?
-Squatter situations will create potential ownership disputes that standard policies might not cover fully.
+Squatter situations can create potential ownership disputes that standard policies might not fully cover.

-Past squatter occupancy can also trigger claims years after you think everything is resolved.
+Past squatter occupancy can trigger claims years after you think everything is resolved.

 You should work with Louisville title companies that understand squatter-related risks and can recommend appropriate coverage levels.